busypeoples/revalidation/README.md

 revalidtion returns an object containing:
 - __form__: form values
 - __onChange__: a function expecting form name and value, f.e. `onChange('name', 'foo')`
 - __updateState__: a function expecting all the form values, f.e.
 Useful when wanting to reset the form.
 Depending on the setting either a validation will occur or not.

     ```js
      <button onClick={() => updateState({ name: '', random: '' })}>Reset</button>
     ```

 - __valid__: calculated validation state, f.e. initially disabling the submit button when a form is rendered.
+- __submitted__: set to true once the form has been submitted.
 - __errors__: the errors object containing an array for every form field.
-- __validateAll__: validates all fields at once, also accepts a callback function that will be called in case of a valid state.
+- __onSubmit__: validates all fields at once, also accepts a callback function that will be called in case of a valid state.

-Where and how to display the errors and when and how to validate is responsibilty of the form not Revalidation.
+Where and how to display the errors and when and how to validate is responsibility of the form not Revalidation.
 Another aspect is that the form props can be updated when needed.

 __NOTE:__ `updateForm` should be used carefully and only when needed.
 Make sure to reset or remove `updateForm` after applying the new form values.

 ```javascript